moshi4/FastDTLmapper/README.md

 FastDTLmapper subtool `plot_gain_loss_map` supports for plotting publication-ready gain/loss map figure as shown below.
-Users can plot easily and can output in any format they want by changing plotting parameter.
+User can plot easily and can output in any format user want by changing plotting parameter.
 See [wiki](#overview) for details.